open-source-tabletop/devils-bluff/devils-bluff.md

 ### Routing

 Any gang that has lost 50% of its models or has lost its leader becomes increasingly likely to flee the fight.
 If your gang has met these conditions you must draw a card every time you activate a unit and place it face up where your oppponent can see it.
-This is not in the discard pike and each player keeps their own cards if they have both met the conditions.
+This is not in the discard pile and each player keeps their own cards if they have both met the conditions.
 Once this pile has reached a total greater than 21 your gang has routed, after the current activation your gang will flee and the game ends.

 ### Special Rules